 Relationships often become complex and stressful when communication is non-existent.
 When your partner emotionally withdraws, this could be the only way he knows how to resolve conflict.
-Ultimately, there are some reasons and tips to help determine how you can help a situation when your partner shut you out.
+Ultimately, there are some reasons and tips to help determine how you can help a situation when your partner shuts you out.

 5. TIME- Observing your spouse and giving them time when they emotionally withdraw, can be the difference between the start of something beautiful or the beginning of something tragic.
-Learning to respect that people just don’t want to talk when they are upset, and they need to process their emotions, is essential.
+Learning to respect that everyone isn’t going to want to talk about an issue when they are upset, and they may need time to process their emotions, is essential.
 If you are one of those women who like to address things right as they happen, that is fine- but don’t expect your man to respond if he isn’t ready.
-A man may not be able to figure it all out, in the timeframe that you expect him too.
-When you slow down, and not get upset, because he is not speaking, it can help.
-Being there for someone when they don’t know how to process how they feel, in silence, or listening without responding, and refrain from becoming defensive OR saying mean things just because they can't talk to you right at the peak of an emotional moment, can allow an opportunity for him to find the words and space to be open when he is ready.
+A man may not be able to figure it all out, in the time frame that you expect him to.
+Being there for someone even in silence, listening without responding, and refrain from becoming defensive OR saying mean things just because they can't talk to you right at the peak of an emotional moment, can allow an opportunity for him to find the words and space to be open when he is ready.
 When you don’t try to force change on the person that you fell in love with, but you are supporting and encouraging them to find growth while adding value to them and the relationship, the partnership becomes stronger.

 Be patient and in love- take into consideration the tips that I have shared.